MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

     :target: {static}/images/blog/0008/sp-project-ocio-custom.png
     :alt: New project window with OCIO option set with a custom config.

-The first option is to use the ``Custom`` option and the manually look for the path to the ``config.ocio`` file on your disk.
+The first option is to use the ``Custom`` option and manually look for the path to the ``config.ocio`` file on your disk.

 .. block-warning:: Only a reference to the config path is saved in the project.

-    When submiting a OCIO config through the ``Custom`` option, **the config is always loaded live from the disk**.
-This mean if you share a substance project with someone that doesn't have the OCIO config at the same exact path you will see this message pop up :
+    When submitting a OCIO config through the ``Custom`` option, **the config is always loaded live from the disk**.
+    This means if you share a substance project with someone that doesn't have the OCIO config at the exact same path, you will see this message pop up :

     .. image:: {static}/images/blog/0008/sp-project-ocio-custom-error.png